Robin-Spruytte/SLC-C-Example_SNMP-Base/README.md

-# Example Matrix Connector
+# Example SNMP Base Connector

-This repository serves as a guide on developing a Matrix Connector.
+This repository serves as a guide on developing an SNMP Connector.

 ## Simulation Data

-The input data is sourced from a simulation located in the **Simulation** folder at the root of this repository.
+The input data is sourced from a simulation located in the **Documentation** folder at the root of this repository.

 To execute the simulation, utilize the simulator tool available in the folder `C:\Skyline DataMiner\Tools\QADeviceSimulator`.
 If you don't have it installed, you can download the tool from [DataMiner Dojo](https://community.dataminer.services/download/skyline-device-simulator/).